Sunset on Syros island in Greece

 If you want to explore the rougher side of the island, take a trip by foot with the Syros hiking group.
 They will take you on some amazing walks, and you can explore a part of Syros most people never see.

-Best Beaches on Syros Island
+Best Beaches on Syros, Greece

 Many Greeks will tell you that Syros isn’t really known for its beaches, and they’d be right.
 However, I think that’s a shame, as the island has some truly beautiful, crystal-clear water to swim in.